 Visit the Erotic Heritage Museum

-Nothing breaks the ice more effectively than a museum dedicated to the history of sex, and sex across cultures.
-A “sex-positive” exhibit space, the museum is home to erotic artifacts, films, and art.
-There is also a current deal on Groupon that will allow you to pay only $48 for 2 tickets (typically $90) or $58 for 4 tickets (typically $180).
+Nothing breaks the ice more effectively than a museum dedicated to the history of sex around the world.
+A “sex-positive” exhibit space, the museum is home to a rotating selection of erotic artifacts, films, and art.

 Hit up a hidden bar